AguaClara/filtration-theory/Fall 2018/First-draft.md

 The literature review was focused on finding other research involving changing the grain size and coagulant dosage.
 Many models of filters include reentrainment, the process by which precipitated aggregate materials get unstuck from pores and move elsewhere (Tien et al., 1979, Przekop & Gradon, 2016).
 The team will not be taking into account resuspension, and instead will be assuming that particles either permanently bind to sand particles or completely pass through the system.
 This perspective was suggested by Monroe.
 The team will be searching to see the impact of neglecting resuspension in our experiment throughout the semester.

-Skouras et. al (2004) does not take into account this reentrainment of particles.
-In this project, the pressure was kept constant, which led to a decrease in velocity and filter efficiency.
-Then when velocity is kept constant, the flow only goes through deposit-free pores, which are kept cleared by higher velocities in the pores.
-We {first person, suggestes edit below] were only able to access the abstract to this paper, and have requested the full paper to understand the results more in-depth.
-[Access to this paper was limited to the abstract, so the team requested the full paper to fully understanad the results]

 The team will be changing sand grain size to see how it affects ripening time and failure time.
 Pore size has an effect on ripening time, with smaller pores leading to longer ripening times (Przekop & Gradon, 2016).

-Investigations into grain sizes have found that they have less of an effect compared to changes in coagulant doses (Chuang & Li, 1997).
+Investigations into grain sizes of glass beads have found that they have less of an effect compared to changes in coagulant doses (Chuang & Li, 1997).
 Larger doses of coagulant have a shorter ripening time, but also clog pores at a faster rate, and increase the shear force in unclogged pores.
 However, grain size can have effects based on the flocculant dosage.
-Larger grains with higher flocculant dosage reduce the rate of pore clogging, because larger aggregates are able to pass through.
-However, this study used glass beads as filter material.
-The team will be using sand as a filter material, as is used in AguaClara plants.
+Larger grains in addition to higher flocculant dosage reduce the rate of pore clogging, because larger aggregates are able to pass through for the glass beads.
+The team will be varying both coagulant dosage and grain size, as in this study.
+However, sand will be used as a filter material, as is used in AguaClara plants.